Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Case Study: Recognising Acyclic Graphs

 \definecolor{gp2pink}{RGB}{255, 153, 238}

 Figure \ref{fig:is-dag-ex} illustrates an execution of \texttt{is-dag} on a cyclic input graph, and Figure \ref{fig:is-dag-ex-acyclic} on an acylic graph.
 The program implements a directed DFS (depth-first search) of the host graph that marks the visited nodes red or blue, where the red nodes are currently being visited.
-When modelling the DFS with a stack, red nodes are currently on the stack while blue nodes have been previously on the stack and were popped because they require no further visits.
-Moreover, the top of the stack is a root node.
+All the red nodes are connected by a directed path of dashed edges, where the last node is rooted.

-It is an invariant of \texttt{is-dag} that there is at most one root in the host graph throughout the program's execution.
-The graph contains a cycle if and only if the search finds an edge from the root to a red node.
-In fact, if $u$ is the root and $v$ is a red node adjacent to $u$ via an edge from $u$ to $v$, then there must exist a directed path from $v$ to $u$.
-Hence a directed cycle has been found.
+It is an invariant of \texttt{is-dag} that there is at most one root in the host graph throughout the program's execution (see Proposition~\ref{prop:unique-root}).
+The graph contains a cycle if and only if the search finds an edge from the root to a red node (see Proposition~\ref{prop:dag-dashed-red-green}).

 Consider the loop \texttt{(init; DFS!; try unroot else break)!} of \texttt{is-dag}'s main procedure.
 Rule \texttt{init} selects an arbitrary grey node as a root to start a directed DFS.
 The loop \texttt{DFS!} moves the root in depth-first fashion through the host graph.
 The procedure uses a \texttt{try-else} command to find any unprocessed (that is, unmarked) edge outgoing from the root.
-It does this by calling \texttt{next\_edge}.\footnote{In the programs of this paper, we use the magenta colour to represent the wildcard mark \texttt{any}.} If there is such an edge, the rule marks it red so that it can be uniquely identified by the rest of the procedure.
+It does this by calling \texttt{next\_edge}.
+If there is such an edge, the rule marks it red so that it can be uniquely identified by the rest of the procedure.
 If no such edge exits, the root can no longer move forward and the \texttt{else} statement is invoked instead.

 After a successful application of \texttt{next\_edge}, the root is adjacent to either (1) a grey node, (2) a blue node, or (3) a red node.
 In case (1), the rule \texttt{move} moves the root to the grey node, marks it red and dashes the traversed edge.
 Dashed edges represent the path followed by the directed DFS.
 In case (2), the red edge is marked blue by the rule \texttt{ignore} so that it can no longer be matched by \texttt{next\_edge}.
 In case (3), neither \texttt{move} nor \texttt{ignore} is applicable so that \texttt{set\_flag} marks the root green, indicating the existence of a cycle.